Emergency operations mobile support teams

-EMBC pays the cost of training the Mobile Support Teams and also covers travel and accommodation expenses during a response.
+EMBC pays the cost of training the support teams.
+It also covers the team's travel and accommodation expenses during a response.

 - Completed these Justice Institute of British Columbia courses:

-- Completed at least one other ESS or EMBC sponsored course; and
+- Completed at least one other emergency support service or EMBC sponsored course, and

-- A doctor’s certificate showing your ability to handle physical, emotional and mental stress for long periods.
+- A doctor’s certificate showing you can handle long periods of physical, emotional and mental stress

 You must also:

-- Have your employer’s consent to join a Mobile Support Team.
-(Note: You must determine with your employer whether or not you will be paid when you are called to an emergency.)
+- Have your employer’s consent to join a mobile support team.
+(Note: You must determine with your employer whether you will be paid when you are called to an emergency.)

 - Have the support of your supervisor on a disaster relief organization plus one other person